sashadt/docs/docs/troubleshooting.md

     Started HTTP server on port 7000
     Server is ready.

 It is important to remember that a heap dump is different from a thread dump.
 The latter shows the stack trace of every thread running in the container and is useful when threads are deadlocked.
-Additional information on tools related to both types of dumps is available [here](http://www.oracle.com/technetwork/java/javase/matrix6-unix-137789.html).
+Additional information on tools related to both types of dumps is available

-### Coming Soon

-* Connection Refused Exception
-* ClassNotFound Exception
-* Launching apa vs jar
-* DAG validation failed
-* Multiple gateways running simultaneously, app not launched.
-* HDFS in safe mode
-* Application stays in accepted state
-* Some containers do not get resources (specially in case of repartition)
-* Insufficient memory set to operator causes operator kill continuously.
-* Why is the number of events same/different at input and output port of each operator?

-*  Shutdown vs kill option
-*  Why shutdown doesn’t work? (if some containers are not running)
-*  Can I kill multiple applications at same time?
-*  Killing containers vs killing application
-*  STRAM failures (during define partitions)
-*  Thread local + partition parallel configuration
-*  What to do when downstream operators are slow than the input  operators.
-*  I am seeing high latency, what to do?
-*  conf option in Apex CLI
-*  Application keeps restarting (has happened once due to license agent during upgrade)
-*  Operator getting killed after every 60 secs (Timeout issue)
-*  How to change commit frequency
-*  Difference between exactly once, at least once and at most once
-*  Thread local vs container local vs node local
-*  Cluster nodes not able to access edge node where Gateway is running
-*  Developers not sure when to process incoming tuples in end window or when to do it in process function of operator

-*  How partitioning works

-    *  How the data is partitioned between different partitions.
-    *  How to use stream-codec
-    *  Data on which ports is partitioned?
-By default default partitioner partitions data on first port.
-    *  How to enable stream-codec on multiple ports.
-(Join operator?? where both input-ports needs to receive same set of keys).

-*   pom dependency management, exclusions etc. eg: Malhar library and contrib, Hive (includes Hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc

-*   Exactly once processing mode.
-Commit operation is supposed to be done at endWindow.
-This is only best-effort exactly once and not 100% guaranteed exactly once because operators may go down after endWindow and before checkpointing finishes.

-*  How to check checkpoint size. (large checkpoint size cause instability in the DAG).
-*  How to add custom metrics and metric aggregator.
-*  Example of how to implement dynamic partitioning.
+[here](http://www.oracle.com/technetwork/java/javase/matrix6-unix-137789.html).

+# Support

+##  Do you need help?

+You can contact us at [https://www.datatorrent.com/contact](https://www.datatorrent.com/contact)